 Florida cruise ports are the busiest cruise ports in the world.
 This guide to cruise ports in Florida has what you need to know to save time, money and aggravation.

 Florida has some of the busiest cruise ports in the world.
 More passengers sail out of Florida cruise ports than anywhere else in the world.
-If you are going on a Caribbean cruise, odds are real high your sailing will depart from one of them.
+If you are going on a Caribbean cruise, odds are really high that your sailing will depart from one of them.
 But, cruise ports in Florida aren’t just launching points for Caribbean travelers.
 You can also find ships sailing to other parts of the world such as South America or Transatlantic crossings to Europe.